nogahb/InspectorGadget/README.txt

 Alternativaly:
 1. Change health to 500
-2. Change jump height to 30 and breeze through this game like boss
+2. Change jump height to 30 and breeze through this game like a boss